truecharts/clustertool/README.md

 - Run `sudo ./clustertool.sh` tool, Apply and Bootstrap the TalosOS cluster
 - *optional* Run `sudo ./clustertool.sh` tool, Encrypt your configuration files
 - **IMPORTANT**: safe the content of the folder**safe**, this contains the encryption key to your cluster!
+- After waiting a few minutes, you will now have KubeApps available on http://KUBEAPPS_IP:80 where `KUBEAPPS_IP` is the IP intered above.